vishnuvishal-11/Vishnuvishal/DailyTask.md

            - follow Naming Convention for rest api

- >*DAY 13* [23-MAY-2022]
+  >*DAY 14* [19-MAY-2022]

 **TASK_GIVEN:**

-       - create custom end points for info and health
-       - hard code rate limiting instead of resilience4j
+       - handle exceptions inside completable future
+       - future.get is blocking or not
+       - learn anyof and allof fuction ..from completetable feature
+       - Build same project with spring boot using http methods..

+ >*DAY 15* [24-MAY-2022]

+**TASK_GIVEN:**

+       - use filter for post method alone
+       - handle runtime environment to continue the process after throwing error
-       - use and learn filters
+       - use and learn memcached